Flaggy

 MAU is hard to predict.
 If you’re a B2C product, a successful marketing campaign can double your MAU in a month.
 Your flag bill follows.
 The team that should be celebrating ends up reconciling an invoice.

 The overage notifications come late.
-By the time you get an overage alert, you’ve already used the MAU.
+By the time you get a usage alert, you’ve already used the MAU.
 You’re not controlling spend in real time — you’re negotiating after the fact.

 The alternative model

 Flaggy charges $99/month flat for the Team plan.
 Unlimited seats.
 No MAU metering.
+No per-connection fees.
 The price doesn’t change whether you have 10K MAU or 10M.

 This is possible because Flaggy also evaluates flags client-side.
 We never see individual evaluations.
 Our infrastructure costs are driven by the number of flag rules we store and sync — not by your user count.
 So there’s nothing to meter.

 The tradeoff: Flaggy is a focused flag management platform.
-It doesn’t bundle in session replay, analytics, or A/B testing infrastructure.
+It’s boolean flags, segments, targeting, audit, and analytics — not multivariate experimentation at scale or a bundled session-replay/analytics suite.
 If you need a single tool that does everything, that’s a different evaluation.
 If you need feature flags that work well and don’t surprise you on renewal, the scope is the right size.

 Making the switch